Who we are

 What we do

 REI funds support projects that provide opportunities for people to lead an independent normal life while staying near to home and their loved ones.
+We prioritize partnerships over intervention and direct implementation.
+This approach enables communities to utilize local talents and skills, and available resources in the most effective way leading to sustainable outcomes.
 We work towards a world where refugees around the globe are given the tools and means to develop their own future and give back to their communities.
-We do so by directly supporting projects that will empower them.

 The maximum amount awarded to an individual project per year is US$25,000.
 Since 1979, REI has funded more than 800 projects worth cumulatively over US$11 million.